 December 2014 - April 2015: Working at NIWA NZ (National Institute of Water and Atmospheric Research) as a contracted researcher, investigating the decline of a critically endangered subantarctic sea lion using stable isotope analysis of their teeth to infer temporal changes in diet.

-December 2014: Graduated with first class honours in Ecology (BSc(Hons) - with a 9.0 GPA.
+December 2014: Graduated with first class honours in Ecology (BSc(Hons).

 November 2014: Presented my honours research at the Water Symposium of the New Zealand Hydrological Society, New Zealand Freshwater Sciences Society and the IPENZ Rivers Group 2014 - unofficial second place for best MSc/BSc(Hons) research talk.